Top 10 Use Cases of Digital Twin in Automotive Industry

 Takeaway

-The use case of digital twins in the automotive industry can definitely revolutionize the way they operate.
+The use case of digital twins in automotive industry can definitely revolutionize the way they operate.

 The crazy part is that industry giants like Volvo and Ford have already put in place digital twins.
 Meaning the technology is not futuristic but already in use and is spreading across industries.
 Read more real-world digital twin examples to learn the reach of the tech in the world.